marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 Supporting speaker:
-: Any BGP speaker with support for IPv4 NLRIs with IPv6 next hops, and with an assigned IPv4 address.
+: Any BGP speaker with support for IPv4 NLRIs with IPv6 next hops, while still capable of producing and receiving IPv4 next hops.

 Unnumbered speaker:
-: Any BGP speaker with support for IPv4 NLRIs with IPv6 next hops, with no IPv4 address assinged.
+: Any BGP speaker with support for IPv4 NLRIs with IPv6 next hops, with no support for IPv4 next hops.

 {::boilerplate bcp14-tagged}